Table of Contents

 Most bows are made of similar materials, but this Vingobow reveals a huge difference.
 It has black Mongolian horsehair, as an alternative to the standard plain.
 Fairly a shock when you first see it, but it is not dyed.
 It’s a natural color.
 So right here, the discussion starts.

 It’s definitely different.
 You’ll sometimes find it on the bows of Double bass players or Cellists.
 It’s coarse hair and grips the strings better.
 Especially the low, thicker strings.
 It does, though, make a much coarser sound.
 Some will favor it, others not.

 We return to more traditional materials with the Ebony frog.
 It has a nickel-silver mount.
 It has a shell with a motif that resembles the French Fleur-De Lys but is actually a peacock.

 Quality lightweight build…

-At a time when to replace the hair on a bow costs more than the worth level on this item, it must be worth considering.
-It might be considered the best worth violin bow out there.
+At a time when replacing the hair on a bow costs more than the worth level on this item, it must be worth considering.
+It might be considered the best-worth violin bow out there.

 - Good materials and nice playing action.

 - Very affordable price and attractive-looking violin bow.

 - Some may not like the black horsehair

 7. Giuliani Brazilwood Violin Bow 4/4 (Full) Size